wp-plugins/ip2location-tags/readme.txt

 To customize your post content, follow the example below.

-To display content for United States and Canada visitors only, specify the ISO-3166 country code in the <ip> tag:
+To display content for United States and Canada visitors only, specify the ISO-3166 country code in the &lt;ip&gt; tag:

-<ip:US,CA>Only visitors from United States and Canada can view this line.</ip>
+&lt;ip:US,CA&gt;Only visitors from United States and Canada can view this line.&lt;/ip&gt;

 To hide a content from visitors from Nigeria:

-<ip:-ng>Visitors from Nigeria will not able to view this line.</ip>
+&lt;ip:-ng&gt;Visitors from Nigeria will not able to view this line.&lt;/ip&gt;